vime-js/vime/docs/docs/getting-started/controls.md

 learn more about it in the [Styling](./styling) guide.
 To summarize we've seen how to customize the default controls via properties, and how to extend the default UI with our own sets of controls.
-If we wanted to build our own UI from scratch, we could take the last example and place it inside `VimeUi` instead of `VimeDefaultUi`, and we'd also need to add the [`VimeIcons`](../components/ui/icons) component to load the default icons.
+If we wanted to build our own UI from scratch, we could take the last example and place it inside `Ui` instead of `DefaultUi`.
 From here you should be able to easily put together your own controls.
 Also if you missed it, the [Control](../components/ui/controls/control) component documentation re-creates the playback control, to demonstrate how you could create a completely custom control in your library/framework.

 🚂 &nbsp;Let's move onto [settings!](./settings)